Noamstrauss/devops-terraform-K8/README.md

 ### 4.implement resource management
 - Add cpu/memory limit to the container brackets
 - Alternative: To use a LimitRange object
-- You should also enable metric server using `minikube addons enable metrics-server`

  <p style='color:yellow'>Answer: I Added cpu/memory limit to the container brackets in deployments.tf.</p>

 ----
 ### 5.make scaling possible
-- We need to Provision metric server  (See Notes)
+- We need to enable/provision metric server  (See Notes)
 - Configure HorizontalPodAutoscaler (HPA)
 - You can alternatively use the command bellow > `kubectl autoscale --namespace="<namespacehere>" deployment <deploymenthere> --cpu-percent=70 --min=2 --max=4`